jensrossbach/node-red-sony-audio/README.md

 The node has no input ports.

 #### Outputs
 The node provides a variable number of output ports depending on the configuration.
-There is one output ports for the raw event data as well as a variable number of outputs depending on the filter configuration.
+There is one output port for the raw event data as well as a variable number of outputs depending on the filter configuration.
 Any errors occurring in the node can be handled using a catch node.

 ##### Filters
 If enabled, the filter output ports provide filtered result data according to the configured filters.
 The number of filter output ports is determined by the number of filters whereat each filter gets a dedicated output assigned.
 When there is an event from the device arriving and a filter matches (i.e. it can handle the method of the notification), it will process the event and send a message with filtered data on its dedicated output.
 If multiple filters match the event, there will be multiple output messages sent.
 The filtered data is contained in the `msg.payload` of the output messages, see [Filters](#filters-2) chapter for a description of the message format.